 Indigenous hip hop is nothing new, and nor does the term constitute a cohesive and culturally predetermined genre of music.
-But in 2021, First Nations hip hop artists rose to become some of the most significant voices shaping contemporary Australian pop culture.
+But in the first few years of the 2020s, First Nations hip hop artists have been among the most significant voices shaping contemporary Australian pop culture.

-Spotify Wrapped has created a couple of new annual traditions in recent years.
-One involves the rife sharing of listeners’ top played songs and artists on social media, and the other involves artists re-sharing the various lists they’re tagged in.
+Spotify Wrapped has given rise to a couple of new traditions in recent years.
+One involves the rife posting of listeners’ top played songs and artists on social media, and the other involves artists re-sharing the various lists they’re tagged in.

-Melbourne-based rapper and proud Butchulla man, Birdz, engaged in the latter tradition this year, and there was one re-post that stood out.
+When Melbourne-based rapper and proud Butchulla man, Birdz, engaged in the latter tradition in December 2021, there was one re-post that stood out.
 Along with Birdz, this fan’s top played artists were all either Indigenous or African Australian hip hop performers, which led Spotify to deem their favourite genre “Australian hip hop”.

 But this fan was displeased with the summary, and not because they disputed the artists’ claim to Australian nationality.
 Rather, while the history of Australian-made hip hop has been driven by diverse identities and political provocation, the genre tag “Aussie hip hop” still conjures images of white guys in cargo shorts spitting clunky double entendres and boasting of their capacious appetite for ice-cold lager.